hhenrichsen/canvas-commons/README.md

 #### Props

 - `activeOpacity` - the opacity of the scrollbars when they are active
+- `handleFadeoutDuration` - how long it takes for the scrollbars to fade out
+- `handleFadeoutHang` - how long the scrollbars stay visible after the last scroll event
 - `handleInset` - the amount to inset the scrollbar handles
 - `handleProps` - the props to pass to the scrollbar handles
 - `handleWidth` - the width of the scrollbar handles